-Some hard sticklers for micro-details might argue with me that you could also be in a non-monogamous marriage, but terms like “monogamy” and “non-monogamy” only really concern themselves with who you are and aren’t permitted to have sex with, and as word-concepts, they are structured around the idea of a single, “primary” relationship.
-So if your marriage with your wife is your “primary” relationship and this guy is a side fling — if he’s a significant sexual exception in an otherwise monogamous union — some might say you’re non-monogamous.
-But the minutia between these terms is arbitrary.
+Some hard sticklers for micro-details might argue that you could also be in a non-monogamous marriage, but terms like “monogamy” and “non-monogamy” only really define who you are and aren’t allowed to have sex with, and these words are predicated on the idea of a single, primary relationship.
+So if your wife is your “primary” relationship and this guy is a side fling — if he’s a sexual exception to an otherwise monogamous union — then some might say you relationship is simply non-monogamous.
+But if you have two separate and distinct relationships with both of these people — your wife and your lover — then you are polyamorous.
+But now we’re splitting hairs, and the minutia between these terms really does not matter.
 You have a wife and a guy you have sex with.
-Don’t get hung up too much on what you call and just be glad you’re in something so interesting and fulfilling.
+Don’t get hung up on what to call it and just enjoy it!

-Relationships that are hard to define require wordless understanding, and that’s a rare language some people search all their lives for.
+Relationships that are hard to define require strong communication skills and deep understanding of each other — things people search all their lives for.
 It sounds like you’ve found it.
-That’s the good love.

-I’m glad he’s returned to your life this way, and I’m glad you are starting this journey together with no secrets or lies.
-My advice: Keep everything on the table, with fully open communication between everyone, and see where it goes.
+I’m glad he’s returned to your life in this way, and I’m glad you are starting this journey together with no secrets or lies.
+Keep everything on the table, with open communication between everyone, and see where it goes.